YILIN1031/itinerary/README.md

 # itinerary-prettifier
-You'll create a command line tool which can prettify flight itineraries.
+A command line tool which can prettify flight itineraries.